In this blog, we will uncover how to best practice an efficient and effective weekly sales review meeting.

-The objective of these meetings should be to evaluate the performance of your sales team as a whole and not as individual evaluations.
+The objective of these meetings should be to evaluate the performance of your sales team as a whole and not as individuals.
 Sales leaders should take these meetings as an opportunity to motivate, educate, solve problems, re-align teams.
 Also, provide critical updates, create a culture of collaboration, recognize and celebrate sales achievements.
-Weekly sales meetings should serve sales reps as a source of reflection and motivation - sales reps should find the meetings as an opportunity to access the effectiveness of their sales strategy and how they can boost numbers in the upcoming week.
+Weekly sales meetings should serve sales reps as a source of reflection and motivation - they should find the meetings as an opportunity to assess the effectiveness of their sales strategy and how they can boost numbers in the upcoming week.

 The overarching goal of any weekly sales review meeting is to improve the performance of the sales team in advance of the approaching week.

 What should be prepared before a weekly sales meeting?